SakerElias/LLM_Classification_Finetuning/README.md

 The baseline model uses simple lexical and structural features (e.g., length, paragraph count, list usage, quotes) identified through exploratory data analysis (EDA).
 We train a multinomial **Logistic Regression** model using **Stratified K-Fold Cross-Validation** to ensure balanced evaluation across classes.

+**Sentence-transformers/all-MiniLM-L6-v2** is used to generate embeddings model.
+Prompt-response pairs are created ,and responses are concatenated into a single feature vector.
+A **Logistic Regression** classifier trained on these embeddings.
+Embedding model have a similar performance to the lexical baseline.